seferciogluecce/3D-Grid-Unique-Path-Finder/README.md

 # GridPathFinder
 Finds all the unique paths in grid representation on 3D and show the paths with line renderer.
+The grid is always calculated from the upmost left corner to downmost right corner.

-As this project created as am exercise.
+As this project created as an exercise.
 There are lots of areas open to improvement.

 [Source](https://www.geeksforgeeks.org/find-paths-given-source-destination/) for path finding algorihm and explanations